CRC Equity, Diversity, and Inclusion Action Plan

 - An equity statement appears in all postings for employment opportunities at the University of Toronto.

-- The Office of the Vice-Provost, Faculty and Academic Life, reviews all job advertisements for faculty positions.
+- The Office of the Vice-Provost, Faculty & Academic Life, reviews all job advertisements for faculty positions.

-- The Office of the Vice-Provost, Faculty and Academic Life, reviews and approves all appointments for faculty positions and provides feedback related to equitable salary and start-up packages.
+- The Office of the Vice-Provost, Faculty & Academic Life, reviews and approves all appointments for faculty positions and provides feedback related to equitable salary and start-up packages.

-- Chairs of appointment, tenure and promotion committees are encouraged to participate in unconscious bias training workshops, offered twice yearly.
+- Chairs of appointment, tenure and promotion committees are encouraged to participate in unconscious bias training workshops, offered twice yearly by the Vice-Provost, Faculty & Academic Life.
 Decanal and Provostial assessors to appointment, tenure and promotion committees are also encouraged to participate in these workshops.
-Approximately 240 individuals have participated in these workshops since their launch in 2015.
+Over 300 individuals have participated in various unconscious bias workshops since their launch in 2015.

-The University also makes best efforts to assign academic service, such as committee work, on an equitable basis, keeping in mind that faculty members from equity-seeking groups can face a disproportionate pull on their time.
+The University also makes best efforts to assign academic service, such as committee work, on an equitable basis, keeping in mind that faculty members from equity-seeking groups can face a disproportionate demand on their time.
 As part of the aforementioned unconscious bias training, Chairs and other senior administrations are made aware of these issues, and are able to better support the promotion of equity within their departments and divisions.
-In addition, best practices for equity and diversity in service assignments will be an explicit topic of forthcoming workshops offered annually for incoming administrators, by the Office of the Vice-Provost, Faculty and Academic Life.
+Best practices for equity and diversity in service assignments is included in the three-day onboarding training session offered annually for incoming administrators by the Office of the Vice-Provost, Faculty & Academic Life.

 Environmental Scan (2017/2018)